The Well Worn Shoes

 11. Relax & Enjoy –

-There is no better place than Camden, Maine to spend a relaxing summer day – long weekend – or week.
-The pace here slows as no one is in a hurry, and why would you be with views like these?
+There is no better place than Camden, Maine, to spend a relaxing summer day, long weekend, or week.
+The pace here slows down, no one is in a hurry, and why would you be with views like these?
 No matter what you do, take some time to relax in this picturesque coastal town.

-Camden is a can’t miss destination!
-If you are looking for New England charm, Camden has covered you.
+Camden is a can’t-miss destination!
+If you are looking for New England charm with a side of ocean views, Camden has you covered.

 Like This Post?
 Pin It For Later!